Flora Reviews… The Demon of Dhaka (The Demon Series #3) by Ayse Hafiza

 Although I’m sure that The Demon of Dhaka could be read as a stand-alone title – pertinent information is weaved beautiful into this story without slowing the pace ensuring that new readers aren’t completely lost – I’d worry that you’d miss some of the nuances of this book jumping in cold; Jassassah’s personality and the ripple effects of past plot lines.

-First chapter does a great job of reminding us who and what Jassassah The Demon is; she’s pragmatic, dedicated and patient with a somewhat dry sense of humour and out to cause mankind as much misfortune as she can but I can’t help liking her.
+The first chapter does a great job of reminding us who and what Jassassah The Demon is.
+She’s pragmatic, dedicated and patient with a somewhat dry sense of humour and out to cause mankind as much misfortune as she can.
+But I can’t help liking her.

-I haven’t read any other stories that are set in Bangladesh and haven’t visited the country myself but Ms Hafiza’s talent as a writer describes Dhaka so well that I once again felt transported; the sights, sounds and smells leaping off the page while it’s the snippets of actual history and the inclusion of local folklore – the Meccho Booth, Dainee and Churel – that are woven into the prose that adds a further layer of detail, of depths, that elevates this novella into something special.
+I haven’t read any other stories that are set in Bangladesh and haven’t visited the country myself.
+However, Ms Hafiza’s talent as a writer describes Dhaka so well that I once again felt transported.
+The sights, sounds and smells leaping off the page.
+While it’s the snippets of actual history and the inclusion of local folklore – the Meccho Booth, Dainee and Churel – that are woven into the prose that adds a further layer of detail, of depths, that elevates this novella into something special.

-I had no pre-conceived ideas where the story would take me; I really enjoyed the journey with the scattered gems of wisdom, the satire, the twists and the different characters that Jassassah meets while on assignment in Dhaka.
-The next novella is The Demon of Paris so I assume that’s the city she travels to next and I can’t wait to find out what mischief Jassassah stirs up there…
+I had no pre-conceived ideas where the story would take me but I really enjoyed the journey.
+The scattered gems of wisdom, the satire, the twists and the different characters that Jassassah meets while on assignment in Dhaka.
+The next novella is The Demon of Paris so I assume that’s the city she travels to next.
+I can’t wait to find out what mischief Jassassah stirs up in the city of love…

 I gave this book 5stars because there was nothing that niggled while reading it.